 One of my favorite things about time blocking is that it helps you balance yourself.
-It buckets your important items, the stuff you need to get done, but it also easily allows you to see what constitutes as “urgent” when something else pops up.
+It buckets the important stuff that you need to do but also easily allows you to see what constitutes as “urgent” when something else pops up.

 Your time blocks aren’t concrete.
 You can move them.
 That’s the beauty of this.
 Again, it’s about getting the block onto your calendar.
 Once it’s there, you can shift it if needed.
-Time blocking forces you to prioritize.
+It forces you to prioritize.

-Time blocking is a commitment to show up for yourself (in most instances) and get the thing done that you’ve been wanting or meaning to do.
-You’ve been meaning to write a blog post – put “write a blog post” on your calendar for Thursday.
+Time blocking is a commitment to show up for yourself (in most instances) and finish the things you’ve been wanting or meaning to do.
+You’ve been meaning to write a blog post, so put “write a blog post” on your calendar for Thursday.
 Block out an hour.
 Boom!
 You’re halfway there.